doughahn/doughahn.io/projects/technical-project-manager/custom-lms.md

 projImg: "/mustangs-report.webp"
 ---

-### Building Buy-In Fast & Iterating to Drive Value
+### Building buy-in fast & iterating to build outcomes

 Bently Enterprises wanted to enhance cross-functional learning opportunities across all levels of the company, capitalizing on an opportunity to help employees grow their careers as virtual learning took off.
 They required delivery in under 1 month.